 Sic itur ad astra: 'thus you shall go to the stars'.
-Designing a large-scale artistic intervention for Toronto's busiest all-night art festival.
+Creating a dream-like retreat that transported visitors into the night sky.

-Ad Astra was an interactive experience that immersed visitors into an infinite night sky and created a quiet — but memorable — retreat from a festival known for crowds and late-night antics across the City of Toronto.
-One of the core goals of the project was to create a simple, photogenic intervention that the general public could relate to, and become an active participant in the experience.
+Ad Astra was an interactive experience that immersed visitors into an infinite night sky and created a quiet — but highly memorable — retreat from a festival known for crowds and all-night adventures across the city.
+One of the core goals of the project was to create a simple, photogenic intervention that the general public could immerse themselves within, and as well, become an active participant in a collective experience.